dawido14/RandomItems/README.md

 # RandomItems
 Exiled plugin that allows you to give items randomly to players with specified roles.

 Plugin will get more features in next updates.
-This GitHub page will also recive updates.
+This GitHub page will also receive updates.

+## Installation
+Plugin requires **Exiled 2.13.0+**

+You must put "randomitems.dll" in Plugins Folder.
+Config will be created by plugin, but you can download config.yml which is extended and contains hints about configuration